proudcity/wp-proudcity/.github/ISSUE_TEMPLATE/bug-report--non-customer-.md

 ---
-name: Bug report
+name: Bug report (non-customer)
 about: Create a report to help us improve
-title: ''
+title: "[BUG]"
 labels: bug
 assignees: ''

 ---

 **Source**
-The source of the issue (ex: Customer: #CustomerName#).
+The source of the issue.

 **Describe the bug**
 A clear and concise description of what the bug is.